The Kolmogorov-Arnold representation theorem revisited

-A key observation in the construction of the deep ReLU network in Theorem \ref{thm.main} is that only the weights in the last hidden layer depend on the represented function $f.$ In deep learning it has been observed that the first layers build function systems which can be used for other classification problems.
-This is exploited in pre-training where a trained deep network from a different classification problem is taken and only the last layer is learned by the new dataset, see for instance \cite{Zeiler2014}.
+The fact that in the proposed network construction only the output layer depends on the represented function matches also with the observation that in deep learning a considerable amount of information about the represented function is decoded in the last layer.
+This is exploited in pre-training where a trained deep network from a different classification problem is taken and only the output layer is learned by the new dataset, see for instance \cite{Zeiler2014}.
 The fact that pre-training works shows that deep networks build rather generic function systems in the first layers.
 For real datasets, the learned parameters in the first hidden layers still exhibit some dependence on the underlying problem and transfer learning updating all weights based on the new data outperforms pre-training \cite{He_2019_ICCV}.